Order of the Southern Cross: Criteria

-Pedro I, first Emperor of Brazil, founder and first Grand Master of the Order, wearing the Grand Cross of the Imperial Order of the Cross (then the Order's highest rank) among other orders.

-Archduchess Maria Leopoldina of Austria, Empress consort of Brazil, wears the insignia of the Imperial Order of the Cross and other orders.

-Emperor Pedro II of Brazil, Grand Master of the Order, wearing the Grand Cross of the Imperial Order of the Cross.
-The portrait displays both the star of the Order and the sash of a Knight Grand Cross.

-Unlike the Imperial Order, that was awarded to Brazilians and foreigners alike, the republican National Order is awarded to foreigners only.
-When the Order was re-established in by presidential decree on January 13, 1932, it was restricted to foreigners only with the stipulation that all awards of the Order constitute an act of foreign relations on the part of the Brazilian Government.
+Unlike the Imperial Order, which was awarded to Brazilians and foreigners alike, the republican National Order is awarded to foreigners only.
+When the Order was re-established by presidential decree on January 13, 1932, it was restricted to foreigners only, with the stipulation that all awards of the Order constitute an act of foreign relations on the part of the Brazilian Government.

-Queen Maria II of Portugal, eldest daughter of Pedro I of Brazil and sister of Pedro II, wearing the Grand Cross of the Imperial Order of the Cross and other orders.